 Best camp for those who hate the idea of actually camping

 Set around a private lake just 90 minutes outside Chicago in Sugar Creek, Wisconsin you’ll find Camp Wandawega.
 What makes it unique is its unconventional approach to camp: You set your schedule, and while every activity is available to you, nothing is organized.
 Instead, each day is yours to do what you will, whether you want to lounge on the private beach, fish off the pier, take a retro Schwinn bike for a ride, or try your hand at shuffleboard or tennis.
 One major caveat is there’s no one to cook for you—though each cabin is equipped with vintage appliances and there are several restaurants nearby.
 The no-frills accommodations have a unique history, too: In 1925 the camp was a Prohibition-era speakeasy, then a gambling den, and finally a Latvian church camp before getting a makeover by the camp’s founders.
 Expect flea market chic decor in the brightly colored vintage cabins and bunkhouses.
 The platform tents, teepees, and treehouse on the property are open to guests for impromptu lounging at any time.
-Those who hate camping will also love these 13 luxe glamping vacations around the United States.

 Best for those looking to relive their traditional camp days